JeffIrwin/aoc-fortran/README.md

 - utils
   * Copy from syntran, ribbit, numa (blarg.f90), (fynth?).
 Consolidate forks
   * Unit tests for utils
-- Add README note about other aoc repos
+- Add README notes:
+  * links to other aoc repos (syntran, older fortran)
+  * how to run things in this repo
 - Update newday and run scripts for Fortran
 - Built-in timer instead of shell "time"